Kitware/SMQTK-Core/docs/installation.rst

 Alternatively, the source tree can be acquired and be locally developed using `Poetry`_.

-For more information on the use of `Poetry`_, follow these links fr `installation`_ and `usage`_ documentation.
+For more information on the use of `Poetry`_, follow these links from `installation`_ and `usage`_ documentation.

 .. _installation: Poetry-installation_